Algafix/OSNMA/README.md

 Test Execution
 ===

 The software is provided with several test scenarios under the folder `tests/scenarios/`.
 The scenarios cover different configurations and events of the OSNMA protocol.
-The data used by the tests comes from the official test vectors and also by the live recording of some corner cases.
+The test files come from the Official Test Vectors and also from the live recording of some corner cases.

 The `pytest` framework is the easiest way to execute the OSNMA Open Implementation receiver tests.
 To do so, the following shell commands are provided.
 Note that the users interpreter work directory is assumed to be the top